mattip/numpy/_randomgen/README-git.md

 git commit -m"Add README-git.md"
 git checkout -b randomgen
 cd ../numpy
+git checkout -b randomgen
-git remote add randomgen ../randomgen git merge --allow-unrelated-histories randomgen/randomgen git remote remove randomgen
+git remote add randomgen ../randomgen git fetch randomgen randomgen git merge --allow-unrelated-histories randomgen/randomgen git remote remove randomgen
+# Now all the randomgen commits are on the randomgen branch in numpy,
+# and there is a subdirectory _randomgen with the content
 ```